rarylson/update-conf.py/CONTRIBUTING.md

 For now, if you want to propose some feature, propose it at [update-conf.py - Issues](https://github.com/rarylson/update-conf.py/issues) with the `Enhancement` flag.

-If you are proposing a feature, please:
+Also please:

 - Explain in detail how it would work;
 - Keep the scope as narrow as possible, to make it easier to implement.

 Of course proposing a feature is welcome.
-But remember that this is a volunteer-driven project, and that code contributions would be awesome :smile:.
+But remember that this is a volunteer-driven project, so code contributions are even more awesome :smile:.

 ### Implement features

-Currently, some proposed features are in [README - TODO](README.md#todo).
+Currently, some proposed features are in [README - TODO](README.md#TODO).
 But someday we may move them to [update-conf.py - Issues (Enhancement)](https://github.com/rarylson/update-conf.py/labels/enhancement).

 Feel free to contribute implementing any of these features.

 When implementing a feature, please inform what feature is being implemented in commit message and pull request.

-###  Write documentation

-You can help us improving the `README.md` file, docstrings, comments, and so on.

-If you want, you can also help us writing about this project in articles, blogs, etc...
-You can even help fixing any English mistakes (sorry for them :cry:).

-This is a very simple project.
-We thought it's easy to understand and to use.
-This is why it doesn't have much documentation.
-However, fell free to add more docs if you consider necessary.

 Pull request guidelines
 -----------------------